 All of our on-site ultrasound suites are AIUM accredited.

 At Virginia Women's Center, our physicians are able to perform some surgical procedures in the comfort of our offices.
 To learn more about the types of procedures that can be performed in the office, visit the in-office procedures section.

 The Virginia Women’s Center mammography suites at Henrico Doctors' Forest Medical Plaza, Mechanicsville and John Rolfe Commons are digital screening facilities.
 We see patients for annual screening mammograms.
-Dr. Ellen Shaw de Paredes and her staff of breast imagers handle imaging interpretation for all Virginia Women’s Center patients.
+The radiologists and breast imagers at The Ellen Shaw de Paredes Institute for Women's Imaging will handle imaging interpretation for all Virginia Women’s Center patients.
 Your mammogram will always be performed by a registered mammography technologist.
 Visit the Mammography section for more information.

 Bone density testing is an important aspect of preventing osteoporosis.
 We use a technology called Dual-energy Absorptiometry - or DXA - to measure bone mineral content and density of specific bone sites most susceptible to fracture.
 Visit the Bone Health section for more information.

 Our onsite counselors are available to help with the challenges of depression, stress management, anxiety, eating disorders, postpartum depression, parenting, perimenopause, menopause and more.
 Visit the Psychology page.

 Our nurse practitioners are available to assist women who develop gestational diabetes during pregnancy as well as any patient who may be interested in programs for healthy weight management.
 Visit the Nutrition section for more information.